ndb796/Simple-Neural-Networks-with-Python/README.md

-# Simple-Neural-Networks-with-Python
+### Simple Neural Networks with Python

-Implementation of Simple Neural Networks with Python
+> Implementation of Simple Neural Networks with Python